On This Page

 Children Born to Government Employees

 Foreign nationals in government service are exempt from the Work Permit Regime by virtue of their government contracts.
-They should, however, check with their relevant Department/ Ministry to ensure that their child is able to lawfully reside in the Cayman Islands.
+They should, however, check with their relevant Department/ Ministry and to ensure that their child is able to lawfully reside in the Cayman Islands.
 Please note that there is no distinction between expatriate children of persons in government service and those in the private sector.
 Considerations as to Permanent Residence and the 'Right to be Caymanian' (including 'continuation' thereof) should be taken fully into account.

 A foreign national who has lived in the Cayman Islands for at least eight years and works for the Cayman Islands Government can apply for Permanent Residency.
 Once it is granted, they have the choice of adding their child/children as a dependant and paying the annual dependant fee of CI$500 per child.
 Alternatively, they can continue to include the child as a dependant on their government contract and, in such a case, they will not have to pay an annual fee for their children.
 Please note that it is very important that evidence of your child's residency status is maintained.
-At some point you may want to apply for Permanent Residency or Status for your child, and you will need to show proof that they have been a legal resident in the Cayman Islands for some years prior to the application.
+At some point you may want to apply for Permanent Residency or Status for your child, and you will need to show proof that they have been a resident in the Cayman Islands for some years prior to the application.

 Children Born to Permanent Residents